Lilly Hopes To Bloom Through Nektar Attraction

-Nektar Therapeutics (NASDAQ:NKTR) has worked hard to build a pipeline and distance itself from its past as an inhaled insulin developer, and today it got a major endorsement from Lilly (NYSE:LLY) in the form of a $150m signing fee for NKTR-358, an asset barely into phase I.
+Nektar Therapeutics (NASDAQ:NKTR) has worked hard to build a pipeline and distance itself from its past as an inhaled insulin developer, and today it got a major endorsement from Eli Lilly (NYSE:LLY) in the form of a $150m signing fee for NKTR-358, an asset barely into Phase I.

-The fee makes it into biotech's 20 most lucrative up-front payments for deals struck at phase I and earlier, EvaluatePharma data show (see table below).
+The fee makes it into biotech's 20 most lucrative up-front payments for deals struck at Phase I and earlier, EvaluatePharma data show (see table below).
 For Lilly to have handed over such a generous amount for an asset that has yet to show any clinical activity shows remarkable faith, which is presumably founded on NKTR-358's mechanism of action.

-NKTR-358's potential lies in autoimmune diseases such as lupus, but unlike many other many other treatments it does not damp down immune response simply by inhibiting cytokines.
+NKTR-358's potential lies in autoimmune diseases such as lupus, but unlike many other treatments, it does not damp down immune response simply by inhibiting cytokines.
 Rather, Nektar's aim is to stimulate regulatory T cells, or Tregs, whose function is to inhibit effector T cell activity.

 Nektar had made much of this, at this month's World Congress on Inflammation speculating that NKTR-358 could become the first therapeutic whose action could result in direct manipulation of Tregs.